frenchafgan/Assignment_1_Gomoku/README.md

 - The aim is to create a line of 5 stones of your color, horizontally, vertically, or diagonally.
 - The game ends when one player has achieved this or if the board is completely filled without a line of 5, in which case the game is a draw.

+## Bonus Feature

+The scoreboard is a great feature as it will help you keep track of your game and make it a challenge to beat your your opponent.
+The scoreboard will display the number of wins for each player and the number of draws.
+Just above the scoreboard it also displays the current player's turn.

 Enjoy the game!